joakimk/debitech_soap/README.markdown

 WIP docs below
 ----

-This is a wrapper of the DebiTech SOAP API that is API compatible with the DebiTech Java client (but runs on MRI).
+This is a wrapper of the DebiTech SOAP API.
+It's intended to be API compatible with the DebiTech Java client but also suppports a more developer friendly syntax.

 Installing
 ----